e14n/databank-disk/README.md

 # Databank

-The class has a single static method for for initializing an instance:
+The class has a static method for for initializing an instance:

 * `get(driver, params)`

-  Get an instance of `DriverDatabank` from the module `driverdatabank` and initialize it with the provided params (passed as a single object).
+  Get an instance of `DriverDatabank` from the module `databank-driver` and initialize it with the provided params (passed as a single object).

   This is the place you should usually pass in a schema parameter.